ebergstedt/CruDapper/README.md

 CruDapper can **retry failed connections** as many times as you want, thanks to internal Polly integration.

     var myQueryResult = _crudService.Query<TestTable>("SELECT * FROM TestTable", retryCount: 3);

+CruDapper can **automatically assign default values** to your inserts and updates.
+For example, on every insert or update, a datetime CreatedAt can set if it's null, and a datetime UpdatedAt can always be set to the current date.
+Refer to the **InterfaceHelper.cs** class for implementation.

 Please refer to the provided Test project for detailed examples and syntax.